Planning permission

 Find out how much a planning application will cost (opens new window).
 Once you have worked out your cost, you can pay.

 You can apply and pay through the Planning Portal.
-Alternately, you can pay direct through our planning payments page.
+Alternatively, you can pay direct through our planning payments page.

 Outline planning permission and reserved matters